How to remedy a greasy mess on your upholstery.

 - Refer to the fabric care label of the stained upholstery item for recommended cleaning practices

-There will be a few different codes on your upholstery labels or manufacturers paperwork that will inform you how to clean your upholstery.
+A few codes on your upholstery labels or manufacturer paperwork will inform you how to clean your upholstery.

 - (W) – Upholstery should be cleaned with a water-based agent